Xavier vs. Oakland: Odds, spread, over/under - November 27

 Xavier vs. Oakland: Odds, spread, over/under and other Vegas lines - November 27

-The Xavier Musketeers (4-2) look to extend a three-game home winning stretch when hosting the Oakland Golden Grizzlies (3-3) on Monday, November 27, 2023 at 6:30 PM ET.
+The Xavier Musketeers (4-2) welcome in the Oakland Golden Grizzlies (3-3) after victories in three straight home games.
+It tips at 6:30 PM ET on Monday, November 27, 2023.

-In this article, you will take a look at odds and spreads for the Xavier vs. Oakland matchup across multiple sportsbooks.

 Xavier vs. Oakland Game Info